Royal Hibernian Marine School: History

 The first meeting of the board of the school took place on 6 June 1766 in the then operating Custom House on what was at that time named Custom House Quay (now Wellington Quay).

 In 1775, the school obtained a royal charter.

+In 1779, £500 was left to the school in the will of George Simpson who also endowed several other schools and institutions across Dublin including the eponymous Simpson's Hospital.

+The school had pupils of about 170 up until around 1830 when the parliamentary grant was withdrawn and the school went into decline with pupil numbers falling to only 27 by 1857.

-The school building was damaged by fire in 1872 causing damage and resulting in the school moving premises.
-In 1900 it was situated on Upper Merrion Street while in 1904, the school moved to Seafield Road in Clontarf, where the Seacourt estate now stands.
+The school building was damaged by fire in 1872 resulting in the school moving premises to 1 Upper Merrion Street.

+In 1904, the school moved to Seafield Road East in Clontarf, where the Seacourt estate now stands.

 The school amalgamated with Mountjoy School in 1968 and became Mountjoy & Marine School.
-Mountjoy School was a protestant boarding school previously located on Mountjoy Square which had moved to a new premises in Clontarf in 1947.
+Mountjoy School was a Protestant boarding school previously located on Mountjoy Square which had moved to a new premises in Clontarf in 1947.

 The school later amalgamated with Bertrand and Rutland School to finally become Mount Temple Comprehensive School in 1972.

 Sport

-In 1910, the school won the inaugural Leinster Cricket Union Junior cup.
+In 1910, the school won the inaugural Leinster Cricket Union Junior Cup.
 Teams representing the school also won the competition on a number of other occasions.